Find your perfect college degree

 West Lafayette, Indiana

-With that, Purdue University has a lot of campus and community resources to help students.
-From emergency services to report a concern, and even to sexual violence awareness and advocacy, all these are readily available to guarantee the safety and security of the students.
+Purdue University has a lot of campus and community resources to help students.
+From emergency services to reporting a concern and even to sexual violence awareness and advocacy, all these are readily available to guarantee the safety and security of the students.

 College Park, Maryland